 Now the direction -

-So if they don't look at you while they nod?
-It can mean that they're distracted and nod only for show
+So if people don't look at you while they nod it can mean that they're distracted and nod only for show

 It can also mean that they’re still thinking about something you said earlier.
-It's hard to think deeply and make eye contact, it’s their processing time - so don't take it personally and give them a few moments, or just clarify your words.
+It's hard to think deeply and maintain eye contact, it’s their "processing" time.
+Don't take it personally and often allow your listener a few moments of reflection, or just clarify your words.

 It's a quick dip of the head downwards or a little toss of the head backwards, usually to signal recognition.
 It's a nonverbal way of greetings when shaking hands seems inappropriate or uncomfortable OR a prelude to such physical contact.

 Just think about it as a substitute for saying "I see you, hi there"

 Another example from "friends" - Joey's "How you doing?" usually combined with his head beckoning.